smazcw3/Kubernetes/README.md

 + `kubectl version` -- version of Kubernetes running on the nodes.

-+ `kubectl get nodes -o wide` -- flavor and version of Operating System on which the Kubernetes nodes are running.
++ `kubectl get nodes -o wide` -- flavor and version of operating system on which the Kubernetes nodes are running.

 ## References